aniqatc/playground/README.md

 - `/main` holds all database models, express routing and handlers for the overall webpage
 - `/widgets` holds individual widget database models, express routing and handlers

-**Client** files in `/client`
+**Client** config files in `/client`

-- `.prettierrc` includes a plugin to organize Tailwind utility classes in the main HTML file
+- `.prettierrc` configures Prettier for consistent code formatting and includes a plugin to organize Tailwind utility classes in the main HTML file
-- `package.json` & `package-lock.json` refers to any dependencies relating to the frontend
+- `package.json` & `package-lock.json` refers to any dependencies relating to the frontend, including development and build tools
-- `postcss.config.js`, `tailwind.config.js` and `webpack.config.js` are individual configuration files for PostCSS, Tailwind and Webpack
+- `postcss.config.js`, `tailwind.config.js`, and `webpack.config.js`: Provide individual configurations for PostCSS, Tailwind CSS, and Webpack, ensuring efficient CSS processing, utility-class management, and asset bundling
+- `.eslintrc.js` configures ESLint to enforce coding standards and identify potential errors

 **Inside the `/client` directory**: the `/public` directory contains all production-ready code, bundled and optimized using Webpack and the `/src` directory contains all source code, split between `/main` which represents the overall webpage & layout and `/widgets` which represents individual widgets